lawrennd/old_talks/_ml/celsius-lecture.md

 \include{_physics/includes/szilards-engine.md}
 \include{_physics/includes/kappenball.md}

-Yes, something like that is a good idea.
+\notes{Yes, something like that is a good idea.
 I'm going to start a small document.

 22nd sounds sensible.